vagetatg/ofamusic/README.md

    ```sh
    cp sample.env .env && vi .env
    ```
+> Press `I` on the keyboard to enter the insert mode.
 > Press `Ctrl+C` when you're done with editing env and `:wq` to save the environment variables.

 9.Finally, run the bot by: